neurophon/neurophon/README.md

 >> GenerateAudioVector_M(2,3,2,10,true)
 ```

-This sentence will generate an audio for each `Corpus.wav` file from a scheme with 2 voices, three syllabic conditions, two corpora and ten vocabularies in 7 acoustic variants (including the original corpus).
+This sentence will generate an audio vector for each `Corpus.wav` file from a scheme with 2 voices, three syllabic conditions, two corpora and ten vocabularies in 7 acoustic variants (including the original corpus).
+Each audio vector will be saved in its corresponding `Corpus.wav` folder.

 ### Running the MRSTSA algorithm

-Once the preprocessing of the datasets has been conducted you can run the following command in order to reserve 20 nodes for 1 hour.
+Once the preprocessing of the datasets has been conducted you will be able to run the following command in order to reserve 20 nodes for 1 hour.

 ```
 qsub -n 20 -t 60 -A neurophon ./generate_Inputs.sh
 ```

+In our case we asked for 20 nodes because we have 2 corpora for each vocabulary having 10 vocabularies, which results in 20 corpora.
+Therefore, we used one node per corpus.
+En each node, 5 threads in 5 CPUs generated different sections (5 resolutions) ot the MRSTSA outputs.

 And the script is:

 ```